2004–05 Nemzeti Bajnokság I

 The 2004–05 Nemzeti Bajnokság I, also known as NB I, was the 103rd season of top-tier football in Hungary.
 The league was officially named Arany Ászok Liga for sponsoring reasons.
 The season started on 7 August 2004 and ended on 26 May 2005.

+Debreceni VSC became the first eastern hungarian club to win the top-flight, after finishing 6 points above runners-up Ferencváros and third-place MTK.

+FTC started off the season better, winning 9 of their first 11 fixtures, and were leading the table four points ahead of Debrecen at one stage.